 Difference Between Gaming Mouse vs Regular Mouse

-The following are a few differences between gaming mouse vs regular mouse.
+The following are a few differences between a gaming mouse vs regular mouse.

 The modern gaming mouse is either a light flashing, garish monstrosity or has the subtle color cues of a Razor mouse with subdued red back-lighting and other visual extras.
 The darker appearance and use of red coloring present in many gaming mice often match gaming keyboard designs to fit right in.
 This is mainly in the case of Razor and Asus gaming products.

 On the other side of gaming mouse vs regular mouse, a desktop mouse, while ergonomic, they’re often not going for appearances.
 Black or dark blue are typically the colors of choice with only a few models offering backlighting and other visual features on the high-end.
 The emphasis is on functionality for office work and general PC use.
 The desktop mouse isn’t trying to stand out from the crowd.